 Build campaigns.
 Influence government policy.
 Drive social change.

-The Politics and Advocacy curriculum, created in collaboration with the Center for New York City Affairs at The New School, focuses on the mechanics of change and provides students with practical skills that enable them to make a lasting difference.
+The Politics, Media, and Advocacy curriculum, created in collaboration with the Center for New York City Affairs at The New School, focuses on the mechanics of change and provides students with practical skills that enable them to make a lasting difference.

 Social entrepreneurship involves the creation of sustainable products, services, or processes that offer social value while devising ways to effect critical social transformation on a variety of scales—a single organization, a community, or the world.
 This area of study recognizes the innovators who present ideas and the entrepreneurs who put them into practice.
 Social entrepreneurs employ a wide variety of approaches to effect change.
 Our courses offer you the broad knowledge you need to succeed in social entrepreneurship in the private, nonprofit, and public sectors.